ronliu/aframe-test/README.md

 What I learned:
 - basic file organization for A-Frame (assets, components folders)
-- using the asset management system (<a-assets>) for better performance (asset preloading and caching)
+- using the asset management system (&lt;a-assets&gt;) for better performance (asset preloading and caching)
-- reconstructing primitives (boxes, spheres, cylinders) using entity-component architecture (<a-entity>)
+- reconstructing primitives (boxes, spheres, cylinders) using entity-component architecture (&lt;a-entity&gt;)
 - modifying elements and handling events with JavaScript and DOM APIs
 - using community-made components from the A-Frame Registry for animation, particle systems, and event-setting
-- adding gaze-based cursor interactions with <a-camera> and <a-cursor>
+- adding gaze-based cursor interactions with &lt;a-camera&gt; and &lt;a-cursor&gt;